Skyfighter64/ALUP/Templates/README_Template_master_device.md

 ## Installation

-### DISCLAIMER

-[add installation disclaimer here]

-1. Download the latest library build from [here] (TODO: add link to releases)
+1. Download the latest library version from [here]
 2. Include the downloaded library in your project

 ## Configuration

 ### Configuration values:

-[A list of all configurable values and how to change them]
+[A list of the configuration values specific to this implementation and a guide on how to change them]

 Name | Default value | Valid values | Description